About Paducah View

-Paducah View is a short two to five minute video segment that features a City of Paducah project or program.
-The WKCTC Television Production Department and Public Information Officer Pam Spencer produce the episodes.
+Paducah View is a short two to five minute video segment featuring a City of Paducah project or program.
+The WKCTC Television Production Department and Communications Manager Pam Spencer produce the episodes.
 Paducah View airs during the rotating slide show between shows on Government 11 (channel 11 for Comcast subscribers).

 September 2017 (episode 48, 4:05 minutes) - Paducah View - Paxton Park Golf Course In this episode of Paducah View, Danny Mullen, director of golf & operations at Paxton Park Golf Course, talks about the course's history, its improvement projects, and its value to the community.